 One of the issues you’ll have to address is whether your combined income is low enough to qualify for Chapter 7.
 It’s not uncommon for the two spousal salaries combined to exceed the maximum amount allowed under the Chapter 7 means test.
 If that happens, you might not have a choice but wait to file until after the divorce.
 But there are ways around this problem.
 For instance, if you’re separated and living apart, you’ll be able to reduce your income by deducting household expenses for both residences.

 By contrast, if one spouse makes all the money, filing before the divorce will increase the chance of qualifying for a Chapter 7 for that spouse (both of you will be included as part of the household for purposes of the means test).
 Assisting the income-earning spouse by reducing debt through bankruptcy should make it easier for that spouse to pay support obligations, a win-win for all involved.

 Filing for divorce first might make sense if your joint income is too high to qualify for Chapter 7 bankruptcy.
 Sometimes both spouses qualify individually after a divorce even if they could not do it jointly.
 If you make significantly less than your spouse, you might be able to qualify for Chapter 7 after your divorce, too.

-Proper planning in a divorce may also move certain assets outside of the trustee’s influence.
-For example, if one spouse takes a house in the divorce, a proper judgment with the proper transfer of title/mortgage can protect the ex-spouse from your creditors.
+Proper planning in a divorce could also move certain assets outside of the trustee’s influence.
+For example, if one spouse takes a house in the divorce, a proper judgment and transfer of the title and mortgage can protect the ex-spouse from your creditors.
 Just be sure to stay above board.
 A bankruptcy trustee has the power to undo certain transfers using clawback procedures, and you don’t want to find yourself accused of committing bankruptcy fraud.